ev3dev-lang-java/ev3dev-lang-java/README.md

 ```

-In the project, create the Class Test:
+In the project, create a Class Test:

 ``` java